Lord and Lady Eftie Nudge are keen Racegoers and the dates of Royal Ascot are penned into their diaries in permanent ink every year.

 ‘ Over the past 300 years, Ascot has established itself as a national institution; with Royal Ascot becoming the centrepiece of the British social calendar,’ states the race-course’s web-site.
 Doesn’t it sound fun!
 And you get to look at the Queen too!

-The Nudges drove away from Castle Coop Castle off down the M3 in their Bentley with a picnic from Fortnum’s in the boot.
+This year (as they do every year), the Nudges drove off in the Bentley in brilliant sunshine, down the M3 (through all the roadworks) with a picnic from Fortnum’s in the boot.

 How scrumptious it looks!

-There is a jolly strict dress code for the Royal Enclosure and Lord and Lady N looked terrifically smart.
+There is a jolly strict dress code for the Royal Enclosure and Lord and Lady N always look terrifically smart.

 The Dress Code for Royal Ascot: